Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

-Once more, the oxygen fugacity (\fOtwo) plays the major role in shaping atmospheric spectral features.
-At fixed $z$ and \logvmf{}, varying \fOtwo{} leads to pronounced compositional and spectral changes, suggesting that it is retrievable from observational data.
-As in emission spectra, the relative strength of H$_2$O and CO$_2$ versus the SO$_2$ features becomes diagnostic of \fOtwo (see Fig. \ref{fig:outgassing}).
-Their features, including the 1-2 \micron H$_2$O bands and the 2.1, 3.4, 4.5 and 15 µm CO$_2$ bands, appear broadly across models, and the 8 µm band for SO$_2$ is evident in nearly all oxidising atmospheres where $z>0$.
+As in emission spectra, H$_2$O and CO$_2$ features are weak stand-alone indicators of \fOtwo due to their widespread appearance and similar strength across models with \dIW{} $\gtrsim$ -3, including the 1-3 \micron H$_2$O bands and the 2-3, 4.5 and 15 µm CO$_2$ bands.
+However, again similar to emission, the relative strength of the SO$_2$ features becomes diagnostic of \fOtwo.
 Alongside SO$_2$, SO is also produced (see Sec. \ref{results:atmo_comp}), exhibiting visible features between 0.3–0.4 µm and 0.8–1 µm in sulfur-bearing atmospheres.
-At these wavelengths, they are overwhelmed by stellar emission and hence not visible in emission.
-They also overlap with narrow but sharp, \fOtwo-sensitive OH lines located between 300-400 nm.
-While $p$SO peaks near \dIW{+3} (similar to SO$_2$), $p$OH continues to increase with \fOtwo; distinguishing these features can provide more stringent constraints on \fOtwo (cf. Sec. \ref{results:spectra:emission}).
-However, features of sulfur-bearing gases emerge almost exclusively in oxidised atmospheres (\dIW{} $\gtrsim$ 0, see Sec. \ref{results:atmo_comp}), and are enhanced at high $z$, a combination that tends to yield low transit depths and is thus challenging to observe.
-High-resolution ground-based spectroscopy can potentially resolve both SO and OH features in the UVIS in addition to the nearby water bands at $\sim$ 1 \micron, but this remains to be tested.
+They also overlap with narrow but sharp, \fOtwo-sensitive OH lines located between 300-400 nm (not resolved in Fig. \ref{fig:spectra_transmission}).
+While $p$SO peaks near \dIW{+3} (similar to SO$_2$), $p$OH continues to increase with \fOtwo; distinguishing these features requires high resolution but can provide more stringent constraints on \fOtwo.
+However, features of sulfur-bearing gases are preferentially associated with atmospheres of low transit depth and thus may be challenging to observe.
+High-resolution ground-based spectroscopy could access both SO and OH features in the UVIS in addition to the nearby water bands at $\sim$ 1 \micron, but feasibility remains to be tested.

-Mineral gases also appear in transmission spectra, and most prominently in the UVIS region in the form of an intense SiO feature.
-Lines from Mg (at $\sim$285 nm), MgO (500 nm) and Fe (300-600 nm) also occur in this region.
-These spectral lines overlap with those of the aforementioned SO, OH and H$_2$O-bearing waveband, providing complementary \fOtwo indicators that are sensitive to changes below \dIW{}$<0$ (unlike the aforementioned SO$_2$).